How To Grow Your Online (Teaching) Business Without Becoming a Self-Promoter

 This way you can keep the doors open for new ideas (and other people) and you won’t get in the way of your own progress.

-Something that I can’t fully explain is that when you don’t make everything about you you are infinitely more resourceful.
-It’s the same phenomenon that when other people are in need of help we can give lots of advice but when we suffer from the same thing ourselves we are as helpless as the beetle on its back.
+I can’t really explain it, but it seems that when you don’t make everything about you you are infinitely more resourceful.
+It’s like when other people are in need of help we can give lots of advice but when we suffer from the same thing ourselves we are as helpless as the proverbial beetle on its back.

 Call it altruism or whatever.
 It works.